badgateway/ketting/readme.md

 ### Embedded resources

 Embedded resources are a HAL feature.
-In situations when you are modelling a 'collection' of resources, in HAL you should generally just create links to all the items in the collection.
+In situations when you are modeling a 'collection' of resources, in HAL you should generally just create links to all the items in the collection.
 However, if a client wants to fetch all these items, this can result in a lot of HTTP requests.
 HAL uses `_embedded` to work